1.4 CEUs | Monday–Tuesday, March 21–22

 Purpose and Background

-The United States earth retaining structure market exceeds 250 million square feet annually and there are many different types retaining systems to select from which are unique in design and construction and performance Unit costs vary from less than $20 to in excess of $1200 per square foot.
-Selecting the most technically appropriate and cost-effective system is critical to project cost. schedule and performance.
-Selection of an inappropriate system, unfortunately, can result in time-consuming and costly project disputes.
-Many engineers, contractors and project managers do not have the needed knowledge and skills to select, design, construct and monitor these systems.
+The United States earth retaining structure market exceeds 200 million square feet annually and there are over 20 different retaining systems to select from which are unique in design and construction.
+Unit costs vary from less than $30 to in excess of $350 per square foot.
+Selecting the most technically appropriate and cost-effective system is often critical to project cost and schedule.
+Selection of an inappropriate system, unfortunately, can result in time-consuming and costly construction disputes.
+Many engineers, contractors, and project managers do not have the needed knowledge and skills to select, design, and construct these systems.

-The instructors combine to present the critical knowledge and skills you need in order to take advantage of the cost-effective use of earth retaining structures in rural and urban construction for transportation, energy, commercial and industrial development.
-From start to finish - from design to construction and general site development - the instructors will lead you through the myriad of different retaining wall systems from which you can choose for your project.
+The instructors present the critical knowledge and skills you need in order to take advantage of the cost-effective use of earth retaining structures in all types of construction settings for transportation, commercial, and industrial development.
+From start to finish - from design to construction and general site development - the instructors lead you through the myriad of more than 20 different retaining wall systems.

 During this two-day program, the instructors present a logical sequence of topics and activities to allow participants to demonstrate their knowledge and skills.
-These activities include: lecture, student exercises, instructor lead example problems and lively discussion periods.
-All participants will receive a copy of the Federal Highway Administration publication on the selection, design, and construction of Earth Retaining Structures.
-This publication addresses all cut and fill wall types for temporary and permanent applications and related topics including subsurface drainage, selection of soil and rock parameters detailed examples and long-term monitoring processes (asset management considerations) for permanent wall applications.
+These activities include: lecture, participant exercises, instructor lead example problems, and lively discussion periods.
+All participants will receive a copy of the Federal Highway Administration (June 2008) on the selection, design, and construction of earth retaining structures.
+This publication is the 3rd edition of the subject document and includes extensive sections in many topics including subsurface drainage, selection of soil and rock properties, and detailed design examples.
+This publication follows AASHTO specifications for bridges and structures, but has direct standard of practice guidance for all civil engineering applications requiring temporary and permanent retaining structures.

 Seminar Benefits and Learning Outcomes